 A bond's market value may be affected significantly by changes in interest rates - generally, when interest rates rise, the bond's market value declines and when interest rates decline, its market value rises ("interest rate risk").
-Interest rate risk should be low for the fund because it invests primarily in short term bonds, whose prices are less sensitive to interest rate changes than are the prices of long term bonds.
+The fund invests primarily in short-term bonds, whose prices are less sensitive to interest rate changes than are the prices of long-term bonds.
 Generally, a bond with a longer maturity will entail greater interest rate risk but have a higher yield.
 Conversely, a bond with a shorter maturity will entail less interest rate risk but have a lower yield ("maturity risk").
 A bond's value may also be affected by changes in its credit quality rating or the issuer's financial condition ("credit quality risk").
 Bonds are also generally subject to credit risk that an issuer will not make timely payments of principal and interest.